ISO 27001 certification shows that an organization implemented the necessary security measures to secure its data.

-Using Cobalt’s Pentesting to Prepare for ISO 27001 Audits
+Using Cobalt’s Pentesting to Prepare for ISO Compliance

-To achieve the ISO 27001 certification, organizations must prove their information systems are secure.
+To achieve the ISO 27001 certification, organizations must prove the security of their information systems.
 Information security forms a critical component of any organization’s security, and it’s essential to keep all information systems secure.

-At Cobalt, we perform regular pentesting to detect any threats in your information security systems that could delay your certification.
-Our Penetration testing as a Service (PtaaS) platform provides a review of your systems and recommendations on remediating those issues.
+At Cobalt, we perform compliance pentesting to detect threats in your information security systems that could delay your certification.
+Our Pentesting as a Service (PtaaS) platform provides a review of your systems and recommendations on remediating discovered issues.

 Contact Cobalt today to see how we can perform penetration tests on your information systems for faster certification.